CPI vs PPI Divergence Signal

 Model Limitations:

-- PPI is subject to multi-month revisions and seasonal factor updates (1).
+- PPI is subject to multi-month revisions which may shift historical z-score calculations (1).

 Data & References: